Quimbaya, Quindío

 Quimbaya is a town and municipality in the western part of the department of Quindío, Colombia.
-It is 20 km northwest of the departmental capital Armenia.
+It's 20 km northwest of the departmental capital Armenia.
 The name of the city derives from the name of the Precolumbian culture that inhabited the area, the Quimbaya civilization.
 Located along the Colombian coffee growing axis, the municipality was made part of the "Coffee Cultural Landscape" UNESCO World Heritage Site in 2011.

+History

+Quimbaya was founded in 1914 by Juan de J. Buitrago, and became a municipality in 1922.
+In 2023 the town had an estimated population of 31,844.

+Geography

 Quimbaya is bounded to the north and west by the Valle del Cauca Department, with La Vieja River forming the western limit.
 To the south, the Roble River forms the limit with the municipalities of Montenegro and Circasia.
 The eastern boundary is with the municipality of Filandia.

-Quimbaya was founded in 1914 by Juan de J. Buitrago, and became a municipality in 1922.
-In 2005 it had an estimated population of 43,700, of which 31,300 live in the main urban zone.
+Climate

+Quimbaya has a subtropical highland climate with an average annual temperature of 21°C.